SeaWorld San Diego: Orcas

-SeaWorld's main attraction is its collection of orcas, eight of which are housed in SeaWorld San Diego in a 7,000,000+ gallon pool.
+SeaWorld's main attraction is its collection of orcas, eight of which are housed in SeaWorld San Diego in a 7,000,000 U.S.gal pool.
 Shamu was the name of the first orca brought to SeaWorld San Diego in 1965.
 Shamu is now used as the character name for the costume character at the park entrance.
 SeaWorld San Diego ended their theatrical orca shows in San Diego in January 2017.
 San Diego was the first of the three SeaWorld parks to premiere Orca Encounter an educational presentation that gives insight into various aspects of an orca's life.

 Wild Arctic

-SeaWorld's Wild Arctic is home to various species of cold water animals, including beluga whales, walruses, harbor seals, and southern sea otters.
-Polar bears were formerly featured.
+SeaWorld's Wild Arctic is home to various species of cold-water animals, including beluga whales, walruses, harbor seals, and southern sea otters.
+Polar bears were formerly exhibited.

+In August 2026, SeaWorld San Diego became one of several aquariums participating in the relocation of the remaining belugas from the closed Marineland of Canada in Niagara Falls, Ontario.
+Three male belugas—14-year-old Xavier and 10-year-olds Cyprus and Jasper—arrived at SeaWorld San Diego on August 23, 2026.

+The whales travelled approximately 2500 mi from Marineland to San Diego.
+They were transported by truck to John C. Munro Hamilton International Airport and then flown aboard a specially equipped cargo aircraft to San Diego International Airport, before being transported by truck to SeaWorld.
+During the journey, the whales were accompanied by veterinarians and animal-care specialists and were transported in custom-built containers with water-filled slings.

+After arriving at SeaWorld, Xavier, Cyprus and Jasper were placed in a separate habitat while undergoing veterinary examinations and acclimating to their new surroundings.
+SeaWorld said the whales would be gradually introduced to its existing beluga population after completing the acclimation process.